-For you, camping is about relaxing in front of a fire, exploring nature, and stepping away from the daily grind of city life.
-For your dog, camping is the opportunity to explore a whole new world.
-Camping with dogs requires a little bit of preparation to ensure that your dog stays safe and has fun.
+For your dog, however, a hiking or camping trip is the opportunity to explore a whole new world!
+Hiking and camping with dogs does require a little bit of preparation to ensure that your dog stays safe and has fun.

 Before you go: